-We maintain a quarterly stockholder outreach program, which includes proactive CEO and CFO post-earnings calls with our top stockholders, and subsequent phone calls with all interested investors.
-Our CEO, CFO, Head of Investor Relations, and senior management participate in broker-sponsored, non-deal roadshows and conferences each quarter.
-In fiscal year 2023 we hosted 162 investor meetings or phone calls, including 95 meetings with existing investors and 67 meetings with potential investors.
+We maintain a guarterly stockholder outreach program, which includes proactive CEO and CFO postearnings calls with our top stockholders, and subsequent phone calls with all interested investors.
+Our CEO, CFO, Head of Investor Relations, and senior management participate in broker-sponsored, nondeal roadshows and conferences each quarter.
+In fiscal year 2023 we hosted 162 investor meetings or phone calls including phone calls, including 95 meetings with existing investors and 67 meetings with potential investors.